BrainABar/NECS-Challenge/README.md

   * 3rd party verifies validity of server, if self-served, many browsers will alert to possible compromise
   * application server, at least with gunicorn needs to be to use `upstream` so that nginx passes traffic along
     - must use socket with gunicorn or configure middleware/custom entry point
-      * facing 104 error, gunicorn responds to initial ssl request and workers terminate connection
+      * 104 error, gunicorn responds to initial ssl request and workers terminate connection since they respond right away
   * proxy server, handles ssl and connects with other services using http or desired protocol
 - deployment
   * required firewall(ports) opened including able to handle responses to initial connection